gatsbyjs/gatsby/docs/tutorial/using-multiple-themes-together.md

 gatsby develop
 ```

-Now if you visit `http://localhost:8001/blog/hello-posts/` and `http://localhost:8001/notes/hello-notes` you should see your content.
+Now if you visit `http://localhost:8000/blog/hello-posts/` and `http://localhost:8000/notes/hello-notes` you should see your content.

+## Add an avatar image

+Put an avatar image into `content/assets/` directory, this is used by `gatsby-theme-blog` for the bio component.

-## Step 5: Put the blog posts on the homepage
+## Put the blog posts on the homepage

-- Stop your development server, `CTRL + C`.
 - Delete `src/pages/index.js`.
 - Change the theme options for the blog theme in `gatsby-config.js`.
-- Restart your development server with `gatsby develop`.
+- Restart your development server with `gatsby develop` to check that it worked.

 ```javascript:title=gatsby-config.js
 {